 Personal Articles Policy

-A personal articles floater may or may not be a separate policy from your home insurance, depending on the insurer.
+A personal article policy is available through many of the large insurers, such as State Farm or Allstate.
+You might also find some companies referencing personal articles floater.
+A personal article floater may or may not be a separate policy from your home insurance, depending on the insurer.
 In some cases, it’s the same as scheduled personal property.

 A handful of insurers have made a name for themselves in the market by offering insurance policies specifically for jewelry.
 Jewelry insurers bring a few benefits when compared to scheduled coverage on a home insurance policy.
 In both cases, your jewelry is covered anywhere in the world.

-For valuable jewelry, an appraisal is often a basis for determining a coverage amount, although a recent detailed receipt may be acceptable to insurers in some cases.
+For valuable jewelry, an appraisal by an insurance company is often a basis for determining a coverage amount, although a recent detailed receipt may be acceptable to insurers in some cases.

 Gold prices more than doubled between 2009 and 2011.
 Diamond prices also doubled between 2000 and 2016.
 Because the prices of precious metals and gemstones are volatile, it’s important to keep current appraisals.